Christianization of Scandinavia: Cultural impacts

 As increasing numbers of Scandinavians converted to Christianity, syncretism became more apparent, and the lines between religion and culture became increasingly blurred.
 Many converted and sought to help the Catholic missionaries; in doing so they often used traditional means that were often associated with their religious past, leading to the integration of Christian and pagan cultural symbols throughout the years of conversion.
 For example, prior to the building of churches, converts sought to aid both their relatives and the work of the missionaries by erecting rune-stones.
 Originally associated with paganism, these later rune-stones, inscribed with Christian imagery, came to exemplify the flexibility that was required of both the native traditions and Christianity throughout mass conversion.

 Last pagans

 In 1721, a new Danish–Norwegian colony was started in Greenland with the objective of converting the inhabitants to Christianity.
 Around the same time efforts were made in Norway and Sweden to convert the Sámi, who had remained pagan long after the conversion of their neighbours.
 Some Sámi remained unconverted until the 18th century.

 Aftermath

 A 2009 research article by Phil Zuckerman showed that Scandinavian countries such as Denmark and Sweden were among the least religious nations in the world; nevertheless, "many Danes and Swedes, for instance, will profess belief in 'something,' although not necessarily the God of the Bible."
 According to Zuckerman, historical developments of culture and religion in Denmark and Sweden were crucially informing factors in explaining the state of irreligiosity.
+Zuckerman estimated that Sweden, Norway, Finland and Denmark had up to 18 million atheists or agnostics.